PG&E says Napa Valley should see fewer fire safety power shutoff impacts this year

 In the city of Napa, the shutoffs affected the edges of town, in some cases for days at a time.
 There, the sound of generators became common on suburban streets as residents tried to keep their lights on and refrigerators running.
 Others used flashlights and threw out ruined food.

 Relations between Napa County and PG&E became strained.
-County officials said PG&E wasn’t providing enough information about public safety power shutoffs and didn’t take into account local impacts.
+County officials said PG&E wasn’t providing enough information about the shutoffs and didn’t take into account local impacts.
 They wanted a voice as PG&E crafted its intentional blackout plans.

-“There has been a huge advancement in the communications and the substance of the information they are now providing us,” Board of Supervisors Chair Diane Dillon said after the hour-long session.
+“There has been a huge advancement in the communications and the substance of the information they are now providing us,” Board of Supervisors chairperson Diane Dillon said after the hour-long session.

 Dillon wanted to know more about clearing vegetation that can blow into power lines, sparking fires.
 Utility officials in the past have said it will take eight to 12 years to do vegetation work in Northern California.